My H5 game integrates the Agora SDK v2.2.0 for iOS. When the host uses WKWebview with Layabox and joins the channel, why is the game volume very low?

 To fix this issue, call the

 AudioProfile method and set

 GameStreaming mode may lead to echo issues.
 If you have any concerns, please contact Agora technical support.

-Why is no audio captured when an Android 9 device locks its screen or the app on the device runs in the background?
+Why is no audio or video captured when an Android 9 device locks its screen or the app on the device runs in the background?

 According to the Android Developer website, this is a system restriction: